rserban/sundials/doc/arkode/guide/source/Usage/MRIStep_c_interface/Inner_Stepper/Description.rst

    SUNDIALS Copyright End
    ----------------------------------------------------------------

-.. _ARKODE.Usage.MRIStep.CustomInnerStepper.Description:
+.. _ARKODE.Usage.MRIStep.InnerStepper.Description:

 The MRIStepInnerStepper Class
 -----------------------------

-As with other SUNDIALS classes, the :c:type:`MRIStepInnerStepper` abstract base class is implemented using a C structure containing a ``content`` pointer to the derived class member data and a structure of function pointers the derived class implementations of the virtual methods.
+As with other SUNDIALS classes, the :c:type:`MRIStepInnerStepper` abstract base class is implemented using a C structure containing a ``content`` pointer to the derived class member data and a structure of function pointers wherein the derived class implements the base class virtual methods.
 The :c:type:`MRIStepInnerStepper` type is defined in ``include/arkode/arkode.h`` as

 .. c:type:: struct _MRIStepInnerStepper *MRIStepInnerStepper

 The actual definitions of the ``_MRIStepInnerStepper`` structure and the corresponding operations structure are kept private to allow for the object internals to change without impacting user code.
-The following sections describe the :numref:`ARKODE.Usage.MRIStep.CustomInnerStepper.Description.BaseMethods` and the virtual :numref:`ARKODE.Usage.MRIStep.CustomInnerStepper.Description.ImplMethods` that a must be provided by a derived class.
+The following sections describe the base (:numref:`ARKODE.Usage.MRIStep.InnerStepper.Description.BaseMethods`) and virtual methods (:numref:`ARKODE.Usage.MRIStep.InnerStepper.Description.ImplMethods`) that a must be provided by a derived class.

-.. _ARKODE.Usage.MRIStep.CustomInnerStepper.Description.BaseMethods:
+.. _ARKODE.Usage.MRIStep.InnerStepper.Description.BaseMethods:

 Base Class Methods
 ^^^^^^^^^^^^^^^^^^

-This section describes methods provided by the :c:type:`MRIStepInnerStepper` abstract base class that aid the user in implementing derived classes.
+The :c:type:`MRIStepInnerStepper` abstract base class provides a number of methods to aid the user in implementing derived classes.
 This includes functions for creating and destroying a generic base class object, attaching and retrieving the derived class ``content`` pointer, setting function pointers to derived class method implementations, and accessing base class data e.g., for computing the forcing term :eq:`ARKODE_MRI_forcing_poly`.

-.. _ARKODE.Usage.MRIStep.CustomInnerStepper.Description.BaseMethods.CreateDestroy:
+.. _ARKODE.Usage.MRIStep.InnerStepper.Description.BaseMethods.CreateDestroy:

 Creating and Destroying an Object
 """""""""""""""""""""""""""""""""